-- 3.31 The saved policies of the Cotswold District Local Plan (2001-2011), which planning applications have been determined against until 3 August 2018, were reasonably restrictive on windfall development.
-However, the recently adopted Local Plan contains several new policies that are likely to boost windfall delivery: - Policy DS3 supports small-scale residential development outside the Development Boundaries of the 17 Principal Settlements.
+- Policy DS3 supports small-scale residential development outside the Development Boundaries of the 17 Principal Settlements.
 All resultant developments are windfalls; - Policy H2 (part 2 and 4) collect financial contributions towards off-site affordable housing provision.
 The commuted sums fund affordable housing in locations where it is most needed, often outside the Principal Settlements.
-These houses are normally windfalls; - Policy H3 (part I) supports Rural Exception Sites, which are windfalls; - Policy H3 (part 2) supports the delivery of single self-build plots as Rural Exception Sites.
+These houses are normally windfalls: - Policy H3 (part I) supports Rural Exception Sites, which are windfalls; - Policy H3 (part 2) supports the delivery of single self-build plots.
 These are normally windfalls; and - Policy H4 permits specialist accommodation developments, including sheltered and extracare developments, providing several criteria are met including that there must be a need for specialist accommodation units.
 The Local Plan requires 665 sheltered and extracare dwellings between 2017 and 2031.
-The Residential Land Monitoring Statistics Report (April 2020) updates this position, as 210 sheltered and extracare dwellings have been completed between 2017 and 2021.
-A further 367 sheltered and extracare dwellings have planning permission and there is a requirement for 88 additional sheltered and extracare dwellings, all of which could potentially be delivered as windfalls in the remainder of the Local Plan period.
+The Residential Land Monitoring Statistics Report (2022) updates this position, as 286 sheltered and extracare dwellings have been completed between 2017 and 2022.
+A further 291 sheltered and extracare dwellings have planning permission and there is a requirement for 88 additional sheltered and extracare dwellings, all of which could potentially be delivered as windfalls in the remainder of the Local Plan period.